-An MTD platform should be able to continually protect devices, online and off.
-MTD platforms can also block threats, alert users, quarantine devices, as well as detect and remediate issues such as zero-day vulnerabilities.
+MTD software should be able to continually protect mobile devices, both online and offline.
+MTD can also block threats, alert users, quarantine devices, and detect and remediate issues such as zero-day vulnerabilities.

-Mobile Threat Defense platforms will typically address threats at three levels: the device, the application and the network levels.
+Mobile threat defense typically addresses threats at three levels: the device, the application and the network levels.

-- At the device level, an MTD platform will check for issues such as if users can enable lock screens or encryption, if they can install apps from unknown sources, or if they have jailbroken the device.
-An MTD platform may also check for any apparent anomalies, such as a battery drain that could be caused by malicious apps.
-On Android devices, the MTD platform might also determine whether the device is protected by either Verify Apps, or through calling the Google SafetyNet API to check the device's authenticity.
+At the device level, an MTD tool checks for issues such as whether devices require lock screens and encryption.
+An MTD platform may also check for any device-level anomalies, such as a battery drain that could be caused by malicious apps.

-- At the network level, an MTD platform will send and receive data over a network to look for possible threats.
-Threats the platform may look for include man-in-the-middle attacksor Secure Sockets Layer stripping -- which is a process of downgrading an HTTPS connection to a nonsecure connection with the goal of capturing sensitive data.
+At the network level, MTD can monitor network packets to look for known threats or anomalies.
+This includes detecting man-in-the-middle attacks or Secure Sockets Layer (SSL) stripping.
+SSL stripping occurs when an HTTPS connection is downgraded to an unsecure connection, enabling attackers to collect sensitive data.
 MTD software may also automatically encrypt traffic when connecting to an open Wi-Fi network.

 MTD and enterprise mobility management

-MTD also can be used in conjunction with enterprise mobility management (EMM).
-EMM is a type of software that allows an organization to enable employee use of mobile devices and applications securely -- it also aids employee productivity because IT teams can help provide workers with more tools and applications on mobile devices.
-EMM focuses on device administration and policy enforcement, while MTD provides protection from cyberattacks.
+MTD can be and often is used in conjunction with enterprise mobility management (EMM) software.
+EMM software allows an organization to apply security policies to mobile devices, manage applications and apply updates.
+EMM focuses on device administration and policy enforcement, while MTD provides protection from cyber attacks.

 In general, a mobile security strategy should consider a wide range of potential risks.
 However, EMM doesn't cover all of those potential risks on its own.
-So, to cover the large range of potential risks, an organization that uses EMM can also implement MTD to make their mobile devices more secure.
-In this case, IT teams should think of MTD as an extension of EMM.
-The better these two strategies are incorporated, the stronger they should become.
+So, an organization that uses EMM can also implement MTD to make its mobile devices more secure.
+In this case, IT teams might think of MTD as an extension of EMM.

-There are a variety of MTD tools, so an organization should know what they are looking for before identifying an MTD tool to use -- as some tools may perform different actions and integrate with different EMM platforms.
+There are a variety of MTD tools.
+An organization typically assesses its needs and goals before identifying an MTD tool; some tools may perform different actions and integrate with different EMM platforms.

-An organization should first ensure the tool they pick matches with the issues or gaps in mobile security they have.
-The MTD platform should also provide more than just a general antimalware software; it should provide protection on the device, application and network levels.
-The MTD platform should also be able to analyze user behavior to detect anomalies, vulnerabilities, as well as retaining the ability to remediate any threats.
-An organization that already uses an EMM platform should also ensure its choice in MTD platform can integrate well with its already established EMM strategy.
+An organization should first ensure that the tool it chooses matches with the issues or gaps in mobile security it has as a business.
+The MTD software should also provide more than just general antimalware; it should provide protection at the device, application and network levels.
+The MTD platform should also be able to analyze user behavior to detect anomalies and vulnerabilities, as well as have the ability to remediate any threats.
+An organization that already uses EMM or MDM should also ensure that its choice of MTD software can integrate well with its established technology.

-Most MTD software is deployed through a cloud portal and orchestrated with mobile device management (MDM).
-Gartner recommends organizations implement MTD software gradually and to adopt it first in areas that need more security.
+Most MTD software is deployed through a cloud portal and orchestrated with MDM.
+Gartner recommends that organizations implement MTD software gradually -- deploying it first to devices that could most benefit from increased security.